ReVanced/revanced-manager/README.md

 # ReVanced Manager

-An unofficial ReVanced Manager based on Flutter.
+The official ReVanced Manager based on Flutter.

 ## Credits
 - Vanced team for the original idea